dev-ambar/udemy_springSecurity_coupon_service/README.md

 Here we are Implementing the JWT with Oauth Spring Security

 in this  part we will remove the Authorization server from coupon-service and create a separate one . resource server still is being part of coupon service

+in this release we are adding the feature of to consume dynamic public key to consume the restApi of Authorization server and removing unnecessary code for validating token by public key